Neural Granger Causality: Models for Neural Granger Causality

-The hierarchical penalty leads to solutions such that for each $j$ there exists a lag $k$ such that all $W^{1k'}_{:j} = 0$ for $k' > k$ and all $W^{1k'}_{:j} \neq 0$ for $k' \leq k$.
+The hierarchical penalty leads to solutions such that for each $j$ there exists a lag $k$ such that all $W_{ : j}^{1 k^{\prime}}=0$ for $k^{\prime}>k$ and all $W_{ : j}^{1 k^{\prime}} \neq 0$ for $k^{\prime} \leq k$.
 Thus, this penalty effectively selects the lag of each interaction.
-The hierarchical penalty also sets many columns of $W^{1k}$ to be zero across all $k$, effectively selecting for Granger causality.
+The hierarchical penalty also sets many columns of $W^{1 k}$ to be zero across all $k$, effectively selecting for Granger causality.
 In practice, the hierarchical penalty allows us to fix $K$ to a large value, ensuring that no Granger causal connections at higher lags are missed.
+Example sparsity patterns selected by the three penalties are shown in Figure \ref{Fig2}.

-\paragraph{Optimizing the Penalized cMLP Objective} We optimize the nonconvex objectives of Eq.~\eqref{gp_mlp} and ~\eqref{hg} using proximal gradient descent with line search.
-Line search is preferred because it aids in convergence to a local optimum.
-Proximal optimization is important in our context because it leads to \emph{exact zeros} in the columns of the input matrices, an important requirement for interpreting Granger non-causality in our framework.
-Since all datasets we study are relatively small, our gradients are with respect to the full data objective; for larger datasets one could use proximal stochastic gradient.
-The proximal step for the group lasso penalty is given by a group soft-thresholding operation on the input weights~\cite{parikh:2014}.
-The proximal step for the hierarchical penalty is given by iteratively applying the group soft-thresholding operation on each nested group in the penalty, from the smallest group to the largest group~\cite{jenatton:2011}.
+While the primary motivation of our penalties is for efficient Granger causality selection, the lag selection penalties in Equations (\ref{h_pen}) and (\ref{eq:group_h_pen}) are also of independent interest to nonlinear forecasting with neural networks.
+In this case, over-specifying the lag of a NAR model leads to poor generalization and overfitting \cite{billings2013nonlinear}.
+One proposed technique in the literature is to first select the appropriate lags using forward orthogonal least squares \cite{billings2013nonlinear}; our approach instead combines model fitting and lag selection into one procedure.